7, Lok Kalyan Marg: The Bungalows

 The 12 acre Prime Minister's residence was built in the 1980s.
 It does not have his office inside the house, but has a conference room for informal meetings.
 The Prime Minister's residence and office and security spread across five bungalows: Bungalow 1, 3, 5, 7 and 9.
 This includes 5, Lok Kalyan Marg, the Private Residential Zone for the Prime Minister, though he primarily operates from 7, Lok Kalyan Marg.

 Bungalow 1 is a helipad for the service of Prime Minister which is being used as so since September 2003.
-Earlier, it was resided in by Dr. S. Venugopal Chary of TRS, who vacated it on the government's requests with a purpose of increasing the security.
 It is under the control of the Special Protection Group.
-After former Maharashtra chief minister Prithviraj Chavan vacated his Bungalow 11, the last addition to the LKM complex was complete.
 The entire road with bungalows numbering 1, 3, 5, 7, 9 and 11 came under Prime Minister's residential complex.

 Bungalow 3 which was earlier the residence of Dr. Manmohan Singh has now been converted into a guesthouse for Prime Minister's guests.

 Bungalow 9 is occupied by the Special Protection Group (SPG) that guards the Prime Minister.
 A 1.5 km tunnel connects the Indian prime minister's residence to the Safdarjung Airport, where high-importance helicopters land.
 Constructed beyond Kemal Atatürk Marg, Golf Course and Safdarjung Tomb and then an overground drive to surface at the helicopter hangar at the airport, work on the tunnel began in 2010 and was completed by July 2014 and Modi was the first Prime Minister to use it.

 Current prime minister Narendra Modi uses 5, LKM as his residence which has also been used as so by Atal Bihari Vajpayee and Rajiv Gandhi.